 - When you first have sex you were probably pretty terrible at it, but with more practice came to the lovemaking you’d always read about.

 - When you first do public speaking you trip over your words and might even stand there staring blankly at the audience.
 But with time and practice, you can speak eloquently and by the seat of your pants.

 Screwing things up is part of learning.
 So if you’re never allowing yourself to fail, you’re never allowing yourself to truly expand and to learn.

 This is part of the problem that’s inherent in social media.
 People striving for the likes and comments, like I did when I worked for the hustle coach (whoa – Freudian slip – when I hired the hustle coach).

 What happens is that your self-esteem gets wrapped up in how much approval and acknowledgment you get.

 So you drive yourself to keep getting approval and acknowledgment – which essentially means you never allow yourself the glorious luxury of screwing up and being unpopular and messy.

 This is why so much stuff on social media and in the personal development field (and in MANY fields) is so yawn-worthy and derivative.

-In an attempt to be seen as “flawless” and conform to the ideas of “success” that they see around them they’re trading the true transformational value of their voice and giving into the idea that they can never make a mistake “or they’re ruined”.
-The same happens for great designers.
-Great writers.
-Great painters.
-Great thinkers.
-Great comedians.
-Great speakers.
+In an attempt to be seen as “flawless” and conform to the ideas of “success” they’re trading-in their creativity and giving into the idea that they can never make a mistake “or they’re ruined”.
+The same happens to anyone who has genius and greatness within them.

 Anyone who wishes to be great at anything must risk failing spectacularly at that thing.